omidazm94/GOT/README.md

-this project will use couple of design patterns for its implementation
+i will be using a couple of design patterns for this project